Microsoft Teams is #1 in Top 10 Team Messaging platforms

 2015.
 Microsoft begins rolling out Skype For Business (to replace Lync)

-Microsoft’s Skype for Business, which is designed to replace the company’s older enterprise communication tool Lync, has become publicly available.
-The company is also now rolling out Skype for Business Online to its Office 365 customers who currently use Lync Online.
-With Skype for Business, enterprise customers will have access to software that greatly resembles Skype’s consumer-facing client application in look-and-feel, but it comes with enterprise-grade security and compliance features that allow an IT organization to better administer and control the software’s use internally within an organization.
-Skype for Business conversations are authenticated through Active Directory and encrypted, and IT can manage the company’s user accounts and deployments.
-The system also interoperates with companies’ PBX systems or legacy video teleconferencing systems, if need be.
+Microsoft's Skype for Business, developed to replace the older enterprise communication tool Lync, is now available for public use.
+Additionally, the company is in the process of rolling out Skype for Business Online to its Office 365 customers who currently utilize Lync Online.
+With Skype for Business, enterprise customers gain access to software that closely resembles Skype's user-friendly client application in terms of appearance and user experience.
+However, it also offers enterprise-grade security and compliance features, allowing IT organizations to efficiently administer and control the software's usage within their organization.
+Skype for Business ensures authentication of conversations through Active Directory and implements encryption for enhanced security.
+Furthermore, IT departments have the capability to manage user accounts and deployments.
+The system is also designed to interoperate with PBX systems or legacy video teleconferencing systems utilized by companies, if necessary.

 2014.
 Microsoft enabled video calling between Skype and Lync users

-Last year Microsoft enabled Skype-Lync interoperation with text messaging and audio.
-Today, the video integration also becomes available.
-Skype users can now video call contacts on Lync, and vice versa, Microsoft announced this morning.
-To use the now cross-platform video calling feature, you don’t have to do anything differently from before – you just kick off the call the same way you do today.
-However, video calling is supported only on an up-to-date Lync 2013 client on Android, iOS or Windows and on Skype for Windows desktop.
-Skype is now working to expand this integration to more platforms, starting with iOS and Android.
-The change follows a series of deeper integrations between the two products, the latter of which will be rebranded “Skype for Business” sometime in 2015.
+Last year, Microsoft introduced the ability for Skype and Lync to interoperate with text messaging and audio.
+Today, the integration extends to video calling as well.
+Microsoft has announced that Skype users can now initiate video calls with their Lync contacts, and vice versa.
+To utilize this cross-platform video calling feature, there is no need to change your usual calling routine – simply start the call as you would normally.
+However, it's important to note that video calling is currently supported only on an up-to-date Lync 2013 client on Android, iOS, or Windows, as well as on Skype for Windows desktop.
+Skype is actively working on expanding this integration to additional platforms, starting with iOS and Android.
+This development follows a series of deeper integrations between the two products, with Lync being rebranded as "Skype for Business" sometime in 2015.

 2014.
 Microsoft will rename Lync as Skype for Business